talentestors/OI-Bot/README.md

 </div>

-This chatbot provides match information for OIer and ACMer, based on the Nonebot2 framework.
+This chatbot provides relevant information for OIer and ACMer, based on the Nonebot2 framework.

 ## Usage